Search

 Peeling roasted beets with hands on a tray and a wooden cutting board with fully peeled beets.

-Peeling roasted beets and arranging them on a cutting board, ready for slicing and serving.
+Peeling roasted beets and arranging them on a cutting board.

 Cutting roasted beets into quarters and wedges on a wooden cutting board.